The Human Voice as a Sensor-Based Electronic Live Instrument

 Talking Hands

-For the first prototype of the "Talking Hands", I combined gestures and movements with the speech synthesizer DECtalk.
-Finger and hand gestures activate sounds that are set to music by DECtalk and processed as sound in real time with MaxMsp.
-The movement of the hand in space can control the intonation and volume.
-Dynamic (melodic) speech is possible, at least to some extent.
+For the first prototype of "Talking Hands", I combined gestures and movements with the speech synthesizer DECtalk.
+Finger and hand gestures activated speech sounds sonified by DECtalk and processed in real time in MaxMSP.
+Hand movements control both intonation and volume, enabling melodic speech to some extent.

 Audio file

-However, I was interested in working with an artificial voice that sounded more natural and exploring it spectrally with the gestures via the interface.
-I generated a voice for "Talking Hands" on the Resemble AI platform, modeled on my own speaking voice.
-This can be integrated into a live workflow via Python and I use it as the basis for the spectral play with the sound in MaxMSP: the hand navigates through the time track and simultaneously wanders through the vertical layers of the voice - different areas in the overtone spectrum are emphasized or alienated, the timbre changes through subtle finger movements and rotation of the hand.
+However, I wanted to work with a more natural-sounding artificial voice and explore its spectral qualities through gesture-based interaction.
+I generated a synthetic voice on the Resemble AI platform, modeled on my own voice.
+Integrated into a live performance workflow via Python, this voice serves as the basis for spectral manipulations in MaxMSP.
+The hand navigates through the time axis while simultaneously shifting through the overtone spectrum, modifying the timbre through subtle finger movements and hand rotations.

 Video URL